WHO warns of 'biological risk' after Sudan fighters seize lab, as violence mars US-brokered ceasefire

 CNN's team in Djibouti obtained images released by the US military showing personnel arriving in that country.
 France and Pakistan both said they had evacuated hundreds of nationals, while China said most of its citizens had also been pulled out of the country.

+"Dr. Sulieman was murdered outside of his home due to the security situation in Sudan while he was escorting his father to a dialysis appointment," said Dr. Yasir Elamin, President of the Sudanese American Physicians Association.

+Previous ceasefires have collapsed within hours of being struck since clashes first gripped Sudan in mid-April.
+But the latest agreement, which Blinken said followed two days of "intense negotiation," has raised hopes that it would open a window in which foreign nations could hurry citizens and staff to safety.
+According to a statement from the Sudanese Armed Forces, Saudi Arabia was also involved in mediating the truce.

-On Tuesday, both sides of the conflict accused each other of breaking the truce and there have been reports of heavy clashes north of the capital.
+On Tuesday, both sides of the conflict accused each other of breaking the truce.
 The armed forces said the paramilitary Rapid Support Forces (RSF) were moving military convoys to the capital in order to carry out a large scale military operation, had deployed snipers in parts of Khartoum, and were conducting operations near embassies.
 The army did not provide evidence for the claims.

 The RSF blamed the army for violating the truce by "continuing to attack Khartoum by planes."
 Eyewitnesses told CNN that fighter jets were heard over Omdurman to the north of the capital.